LuisGarcia777/Tripleten_projects/README.md

 ## Prerequisites

 Access to Airbnb datasets (scraped or provided).
-Basic knowledge of Google Sheets for cleaning, modeling, and analyzing data.
+Knowledge of Google Sheets for cleaning, modeling, and analyzing data.

 ## Functionality